Martello Lab

 Giorgia Panebianco

-Giorgia obtained her bachelor's degree in Biology and she is currently attending her master's degree in Molecular biology, at the University of Padua.
-She joined Martello's lab in 2023 to conduct her internship studying the role of LIF in human pluripotent stem cells during chemical resetting.
-In her free time, she enjoys going on excursions in the company of her closest friends, growing plants and eating good food.
+Giorgia obtained her Master's degree in Molecular biology, at the University of Padua.
+She joined Martello lab in 2023 for her master thesis studying the role of LIF in human naive pluripotent stem cells.
+From November 2023, she started her PhD project on the mechanisms regulating human naive pluripotency and placental differentiation.
+In her free time, she likes to go on excursions with her closest friends, grow plants and eat good food.

 giorgia.panebianco@studenti.unipd.it